Non-Surgical Treatments for Spine & Joint Injuries | Sports Injury Care

 Symptoms

-Acute injuries: sudden severe pain, swelling or bruising, limited joint movement, weakness
+Acute injuries: Sudden severe pain, swelling or bruising, limited joint movement, weakness

-Chronic injuries: dull or persistent pain, swelling during rest or activity, reduced mobility
+Chronic injuries: Dull or persistent pain, swelling during rest or activity, reduced mobility

 Non-Surgical Treatment Options